japila-books/apache-spark-internals/docs/core/BroadcastFactory.md

   id: Long): Broadcast[T]
 ----

-Used when BroadcastManager is requested for a xref:BroadcastManager.adoc#newBroadcast[new broadcast variable].
+Used when BroadcastManager is requested for a BroadcastManager.md#newBroadcast[new broadcast variable].

 === [[stop]] stop Method